 Christians believe that God’s mission in Christ is to reconcile the world to himself.
 This means God aims to reconcile not just individuals but the whole world—to reconnect what has been disconnected.
 The Holy Spirit, given to us in Holy Baptism, is not just our personal possession.
 The Spirit connects us with others in the community of faith in Christ Jesus crucified and risen again, and with the whole creation.
+In the procession to the baptismal font it has been customary to chant the litany of the saints, thereby invoking the “whole cloud of witnesses” to the making of a new Christian.
 In the Great Thanksgiving prayer of the Eucharist the commemoration of the faithful departed and intercessions for the whole church throughout the world follows the invocation of the Holy Spirit on the bread and wine.
 In the Eucharist we are connected with all who share the body and blood of Christ in this community, around the world spatially and through the ages temporally.
 The Spirit is about making connections.

 I writing this in proximity to the Festival of Pentecost when Christians commemorate the pouring out of the Holy Spirit on the apostles of Jesus on the festival of Pentecost, 50 days after Christ’s resurrection.
 This Day of Pentecost (50th day) coincided with the Jewish feasts of weeks, just as Easter (Pascha) coincided with the Jewish Passover (Pesach).
 Just as the giving of the Law on Mt.
 Sinai commemorated on the Feast of Weeks constituted Israel, so the outpouring of the Holy Spirit on the Day of Pentecost gave birth to the church.
 In the Apostles’ and Nicene Creeds we confess belief in “the holy catholic church”/”one holy catholic and apostolic church” right after stating “I believe in the Holy Spirit.”
 Jesus promised his apostles to send to them the Holy Spirit and the Spirit energized the apostles with roaring wind and tongues of fire to carry the gospel of Jesus Christ into all of the world.
 The story is told in Acts 2.